junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ## Data Acquisition

 First, we need to get real-time data from [worldometers](https://www.worldometers.info/).
-This can be done by scrapping the website or using API and then getting the data that we need.
+We can get the data by scrapping the website or using API and then getting the needed data.

 The data will be extracted at regular intervals and then stored in the GridDB database.
 The data stored can be used for further analysis, prediction, reporting, etc.